Differences Between a Deposit and Withdrawal

 Here’s what these two kinds of banking transactions have in common.

-• Both can be done in person at ATM or branch in your bank’s network (except for check withdrawals, which can only be completed in person or online).
+• Both can be done in person at ATMs or branches in your bank’s network (except for check withdrawals, which can only be completed in person or online).

-• Both can involve electronic funds transfer from a linked bricks-and-mortar, an online savings or checking account, or via mobile payment services, such as PayPal, Venmo, Cash App, or Zelle.
+• Both can involve electronic funds transfer from a linked bricks-and-mortar, an online savings or checking account, or via mobile payment services.

 How Deposits and Withdrawals Are Different

-Now, let’s take a look at some of the key ways in which these transactions are different.
+These are some of the key ways in which deposits and withdrawals are different.

-• A withdrawal leaves you with less money in the bank while a deposit puts more money in the bank.
-In this way, they are opposites.
+• A withdrawal leaves you with less money in the bank while a deposit puts more money in your bank account.

 • A withdrawal will immediately be reflected in your account balance, while a deposit may take longer to show up, until the funds clear.

 • Cash deposits generally have to be made at your bank or bank’s branded ATM network locations, while cash withdrawals can be made at any ATM.
-(But beware, if the ATM is out of your bank’s network, you could be charged an ATM fee by both the ATM owner and your bank.)
+(But beware, if the ATM is out of your bank’s network, you could be charged an ATM fee by both the ATM owner as well as your bank.)

-• Check deposits have to be made at your bank or bank’s branded ATM network locations, or via a bank’s mobile phone app.
+• Check deposits often have to be made at your bank or bank’s branded ATM network locations, or via a bank’s mobile phone app.
+(Banks that allow you to make deposits at out-of-network ATMs may charge you a fee, plus there may be an ATM fee as well.)

-• Check withdrawals via cashier’s checks, on the other hand, are likely only available in person at one of your bank’s or credit union branches.
-Alternatively, you could request one online from your brick-and-mortar or online bank or credit union.
+• Check withdrawals via cashier’s checks, on the other hand, are likely only available in person at one of the branches of your bank.
+Alternatively, you could request such a withdrawal online from your brick-and-mortar or online bank or credit union.

 The Takeaway

-Now you know the difference between a deposit and a withdraw.
-They are inverse transactions: While a deposit adds funds to your account and boosts your balance, a withdrawal whisks money away, subtracting an amount from the funds you have on balance.
-There are many ways to conduct each of these transactions today, largely due to tech offering new options.
-You can now do your banking in person or use an array of digital tools to send or receive money.
+While a deposit adds funds to your bank account and boosts your balance, a withdrawal takes money away, subtracting an amount from the funds you have on balance.
+There are many ways to conduct each of these transactions.
+You can do your banking in person or use an array of digital tools to send or receive money.
+And if you’re looking to set up a bank account, there are many different kinds of accounts to choose from.

 FAQ